couver-v/anime-face-detector/README.md

 # Anime-Face-Detector
 A Faster-RCNN based anime face detector.

+This repo is a fork, the original repo can be found [here](https://github.com/qhgz2013/anime-face-detector)

 This detector in trained on 6000 training samples and 641 testing samples, randomly selected from the dataset which is crawled from top 100 [pixiv daily ranking](https://www.pixiv.net/ranking.php?mode=daily).

 Thanks to [OpenCV based Anime face detector](https://github.com/nagadomi/lbpcascade_animeface) written by nagadomi, which helps labelling the data.